-More recipes using couscous
+More couscous recipes

 Traditional couscous can be bought in Britain, but needs pre-soaking and takes a long time to cook – it’s usually steamed.
 Quick-cook couscous is more readily available and more convenient, as it just needs rehydrating in boiled or simmering water.
 Ready-flavoured couscous can be bought in supermarkets, but you'll usually get a tastier result by adding your own ingredients to flavour plain couscous during cooking.

 Stir cooked vegetables such as roasted peppers and mushrooms into rehydrated couscous, or toss with chopped nuts and dried fruits and flavour with a pinch of your favourite spice.
 Or serve cooked couscous as a dessert, sweetened with ground cinnamon.